-This year’s seasonal flu vaccine protects you from the H1N1 and two other flu virus strains.
+This year’s seasonal flu vaccines will protect you from the H1N1 and two or three other flu virus strains.

 - This season, there is a universal recommendation for influenza vaccination.
 This means that everyone 6 months of age and older is recommended to be vaccinated against influenza.